privateprep/coding-space-website/src/pages/programs/online-classes.md

       ## L﻿earn to code from anywhere

-      I﻿n our online coding classes, kids and teens, ages 6-17, learn to code in Scratch, JavaScript, and more, while building key critical thinking and problem solving skills.
-Unlike virtually all other online classes, we don't teach through lecture or follow-along instructions.
-Instead we ask targeted questions that lead students to figuring out solutions on their own as they code a wide variety of projects.
+      I﻿n our online coding classes, kids and teens, ages 6-17, learn to code in Scratch, JavaScript, Python, and more, while building key critical thinking and problem solving skills.
+Unlike virtually all other online classes, The Coding Space doesn't teach through lecture or follow-along instructions.
+Instead we ask targeted questions that lead students to figuring out solutions on their own as they code a wide variety of projects and develop their inner critical voice.
     fgColor: "#264548"
   - type: textOnly
     textAlign: center